-At all stages the child's circumstances will be kept under review The DSL will re-refer if required to ensure that the child's safety is paramount
+At all stages the child's circumstances will be kept under review

+The DSL will re-refer if required to ensure that the child's safety is paramount

-I. Child Focused Approach to Safeguarding
+1. Child Focused Approach to Safeguarding

-I.I Introduction
+1.1 Introduction

 - Trinity School recognises our statutory responsibility to safeguard and promote the welfare of all children.
-Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families, and students) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - The best interests of children always come first.
-All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with children at Trinity School will maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - Trinity School recognises the importance of providing an ethos and environment within school that will help children to be safe and to feel safe.
+Safeguarding and promoting the welfare of children is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families, and students) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - The best interests of children always come first.
+All students on roll have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with children at Trinity School will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy applies where there are any child protection concerns regarding children who attend the school but may also apply to other children connected to the school, for example, siblings or children on work placements. - Trinity School recognises the importance of providing an ethos and environment within school that will help children to be safe and to feel safe.
 In our school children are respected and are encouraged to talk openly.
-We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide. - Our core safeguarding principles are: - Prevention - positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - Protection - following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Support - for all students, parents and staff, and where appropriate specific interventions are required for those who may be at risk of harm. - Working with parents and other agencies - to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - The procedures contained in this policy apply to all staff, governors, temporary or thirdparty agency staff and volunteers, and are consistent with those outlined within KCSIE 2022.
+We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide. - We recognise the importance of adopting a trauma informed approach to safeguarding; we understand there is a need to consider the root cause of children's behaviour and consider any underlying trauma. - Our core safeguarding principles are: - Prevention - positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures.